hotosm/ActivationCurriculum/hot_reporting_effective_documentation_for_activati/capture_progress.md

 ## OSM Wiki

-Not all Activations will the same level of documentation and reporting, a wiki-page is usually the 'bare minimum' of documentation to begin an Activation.
+Not all Activations will require the same level of documentation and reporting, a wiki-page is usually the 'bare minimum' of documentation to begin an Activation.

 ### HOT Wikipage